 These Healthy Flourless Pumpkin Brownie Bites are the perfect nutritious fall dessert made with canned pumpkin, almond butter, and cocoa powder.
 Rich, chocolatey, and nutritious.
-Jump to Recipe
+Jump to Recipe and Video

 The most delicious fudgy flourless brownies made with canned pumpkin and almond butter are a healthier way to enjoy a sweet, fall-inspired treat.
 These fudgy brownies have a subtle pumpkin flavor and will satisfy any sweet tooth.
 Plus they are paleo, gluten-free, and dairy-free.

 Whether you absolutely love pumpkin spice or can't wait for the season to be over, you'll want to add these pumpkin brownies to your fall dessert list.
 They come out super fudgy with just a hint of pumpkin flavor.
 They are the perfect solution when you are craving a sweet treat as a mid-day pick-me-up or dessert.
 In fact, you could even eat these for breakfast.
 They would be delicious with a cup of coffee.

 For those who aren't huge pumpkin fans, these are more chocolatey than pumpkin-flavored.
 The pumpkin adds moisture and nutrition, but the flavor is very subtle. just swap in cinnamon for the pumpkin pie spice, since those flavors dial up the pumpkin flavors.
 To make them even more chocolately, I recommend adding some chocolate chips to the batter or drizzling chocolate on top.

 - Canned pumpkin: The easiest option for this recipe is store-bought canned pumpkin.
 You can also make your own by roasting and mashing pumpkin.
 Make sure to choose canned pumpkin where the only ingredient is pumpkin, you don't want a pumpkin pie filling with added sugar and spices.